Hi, I’m Tim Courtois.

 - Participated in and led many conferences, retreats, and therapy groups focused on recovery and healing in general, and trauma and sexual abuse in particular.

-- Worked with Open Hearts Ministry to train lay people in how to better care for those who have suffered childhood trauma.
+- Worked with various healing & therapy-based organizations to train lay people in how to better care for those who have suffered childhood trauma.